P403n1x87/austin/README.md

 *Since Austin 3.4.0*.

+## Column-level Location Information

+Since Python 3.11, code objects carry finer-grained location information at the column level.
+When using the binary MOJO format, Austin can extract this extra location information when profiling code running with versions of the interpreter that expose this data.

+*Since Austin 3.5.0*.

 ## Memory and Full Metrics

 When profiling in memory mode with the `-m` or `--memory` switch, the metric